rladies-chicago/2019-04-18-shiny-workshop/README.md

 This repository will be updated with more information closer to the date of the event. *However, we ask that you install the following packages before the event*:

+- *`sf`: to work with spatial data (this is a pain to install, if you are running into issues with installing the "units" package, please arrive early so we can get you set up)*
 - `shiny`: to make a Shiny app
 - `leaflet`: to make interactive maps
 - `spData`: spatial data package that contains the data we'll be working with